 I’ve used it with my children since they were toddlers, but the simplicity of it lends itself to use with all ages, including adults.
-And the repetition of using it each year, gives a depth to each year of Holy Week and Easter.
+And using it each year, gives further depth to each Holy Week and Easter.

 This lovely idea came from Camille LeBron Powell, was adapted by Mary Hawes, and is presented here with pictures by GodVenture.

 The idea is to have a short time to share some of the Easter story together, using items from the box as a focus and stimulus to chat and pray.